thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Client.md

 Apollo Client is the client-side counterpart to [Apollo Server](/Databases/GraphQL/Apollo/Apollo_Server.md).
 We use it for managing queries and mutations from the frontend to our Apollo GraphQL server.
 It is specifically designed to work with React.

+> We will be working with the [schema](/Databases/GraphQL/Apollo/Apollo_Server.md#example-schema) we defined when working on the server

 ## Initializing the client

-We initialise the client and set-up in memory caching to reduce network requests:
+We initialise the client and set-up in memory kcaching to reduce network requests:

 ```js
 const client = new ApolloClient({